When an opponent's king is under attack in chess and cannot escape to safety, the victorious player announces "checkmate!"

 The history of Scrabble is outlined, and the compiling of Scrabble dictionaries, but its strange, almost compulsive allure is hardly hinted at.
 People love this stuff; Donovan seems to only find it fascinating.

 Not to complain.
-It's All a Game is fascinating and worthwhile.
+It's All a Game is engaging and worthwhile.
 I'm still racing toward the end, so can't give the book a full summation.
 To me, games are like breakfast cereals, one of those products interwoven with childhood, melding nostalgia and delight.
 Donovan gives the world of games the serious historical treatment it deserves, while offering up whimsical tidbits, like how Marvin Glass and Associates gave the world both wind-up chattering teeth and fake vomit.
 Or how, in 1949, when Parker Brothers brought out Clue, it refused to advertise the product in magazines because they were worried about being publicly associated with a game based on murder.